victorgan/victorgan.github.io/_posts/2014-08-18-useful-sites-for-research.md

 Right now I use OneNote: I have two notebooks.
 One for Concepts, where I summarize ideas and see how they connect, and one for Papers, where I take notes on individual papers.
 Ideally the notes in the "Papers" notebook will migrate to the "Concepts" section.
-In practice it's very messy; the effort to align things in OneNote isn't worth the time.
+In practice it's very messy; the effort to visually align things in OneNote isn't worth the time.
+It's a great UI for quick and messy thoughts: whenever I see something that relates to a concept, I take a screenshot and add it to the page.
+It's easy to re-organize notes, so I don't care if my notes on are in the wrong category.

 OneNote also allows you to import PDFs to annotate, but the ease of annotation isn't outweighed by the monolithic file format prone to bit rot.